 There is an increasing recognition that the movement of knowledge between contexts towards mechanisms, techniques and approaches that support the prevention, diagnosis and treatment of disease is key for expediting advances in health care.

 Academic institutions and funding agencies around the world are committing increasing resources to projects that work towards tangible benefits.

-In the United States, the National Center for the Advancing Translational Science defines Translation as:
+The US NIH National Center for the Advancing Translational Science (NCATS) defines translation as:

 “The process of turning observations in the laboratory, clinic and community into interventions that improve the health of individuals and the public — from diagnostics and therapeutics to medical procedures and behavioural changes.”

-Translational Research (TR) is the “field of investigation focused on understanding the scientific and operational principles underlying” the processes of translating concepts into tangible benefits to human health!
+TR is a field of investigation that focuses on understanding the operational principles underlying the processes of transforming concepts into tangible innovations that benefit human health!

-The Translational Research Program (TRP), focuses on experiential learning using the Translational Thinking framework to learn about translation and generate operational principles for translating.
+The Translational Research Program (TRP), focuses on experiential learning using the Translational Thinking framework to translate and generate operational principles for translating.